miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 the whole friggn schema.
-It takes some time to wrap your head around the integrated database support in FastHTML, but when I put these database schemas in the same statement that crates the `app` object, it will CREATE the database, TABLES and all if they're not there yet.
+It takes some time to wrap your head around the integrated database support in FastHTML, but when I put these database schemas in the same statement that crates the `app` object, it will CREATE the database, TABLES if they're not there yet.
 And in either case, it will give you a couple of objects per table to let you do all your Create, Read, Update and Delete (CRUD) options super-duper easy.
 Way easier than SQLAlchemy.

 ```python
 from fasthtml.common import *